terbed/blog/index.md

 ### Collect.
 Connect.
 Create.

-<mark>Welcome aboard!</mark>
+<mark>Welcome aboard traveler!</mark>
+This is my digital garden where I collect and share my thoughts, ideas, and learnings.
+Allegedly, the best way to learn is to express and explain the material in your own words, in your unique way.
+I've always loved to craft and publish articles so I've built this place where I can practice my passion – and hopefully where we can learn together.
 The content of this blog has three main channels:
 [[“There is nothing to writing.
 All you do is sit down at a typewriter and bleed.” <br><cite>--- Ernest Hemingway </cite>::lmn]]

 1. [**Catalogue of Notes:**](/notes)
-   - Quick insights, updates, and thoughts.
-These are less comprehensive drafts or supplementary material for larger articles.
-These snippets provide a glimpse into my day-to-day engagements with work and might blossom into full-fledged articles in the future.
+   - These quick drafts provide a glimpse into my day-to-day engagements with work, which might blossom into full-fledged articles in the future.
 2. [**Daily Progress Journal:**](/journals)
    - A more simple section for daily public writing about my plans, progress, and thoughts.
 3. [**In-Depth Articles:**](/posts)